margaretmf/margaretmf.github.io/poetry.md

 When listening more deeply, it reminded me of the guy next door, and woke me up to how he viewed the world.
 I had already felt eternity once, but I felt eternity for the whole country, all the people, and the touch of eternity I felt in my darkest hours.

-## The Union ##
+## Cars on the Roads #
+In the red, white, and blue, where there are all sorts of people.
+Every one is individual.
-The red, white, and blue, where blue and brown buicks and red trucks drive on the same roads.
+There are cool blue and brown buicks, sweet red trucks, sophisticated gray and black CRVs, all driving on the same roads.
 Weaving in and out through the cities and the land, we all live in one country under the God in which we trust.
+## engineering, math, the distance between cars, everyone is individual, a sea of cars ##

 ## America ##
 Digging into the depth of the earth, wedded to the earth,